rerdavies/pipedal/README.md

     ./pkg    # Build a .deb file for distribution.

-If you are using a development environment other than Visual Studio Code, it should be fairly straightforward to figure out how to incorporate the PiPedal build procedure into your IDE workflow by examining the contents of the build shell scripts.npm
+If you are using a development environment other than Visual Studio Code, it should be fairly straightforward to figure out how to incorporate the PiPedal build procedure into your IDE workflow by examining the contents of the build shell scripts as a model.

-The CMake toolchain can be used to generate build scripts for other build environments as well (e.g. Visuual Studio .csproj files, Ant, or Linux
+The CMake toolchain can be used to generate build scripts for other build environments as well (e.g. Visual Studio .csproj files, Ant, or Linux
  Makefiles); and can be configured to perform cross-compiled builds as well.
 Consult documentation for CMake for instructions on how to do that if you're interested.
-Visual Studio Code also provides quite painless procedures for cross-compiling CMake projects, and for remote building, and debugging.
-If you need to build for platforms other than Raspbian, or build on platforms other than Rasbian, you make want to investigate what Visual Studio Code's CMake integration provides in that regard.
+Visual Studio Code also provides quite painless procedures for cross-compiling CMake projects, and mostly-painless procedures for remote building, and/or debugging.
+If you need to build for platforms other than Raspbian, or build on platforms other than Rasbian, you may want to investigate what Visual Studio Code's CMake integration provides in that regard.

 ### How to Debug PiPedal.